tyevco/react-anchor-link-smooth-scroll-ts/README.md

-# React Anchor Link Smooth Scroll v2
+# React Anchor Link Smooth Scroll Typescript

 This is a fork from [react-anchor-link-smooth-scroll](https://github.com/mauricevancooten/react-anchor-link-smooth-scroll) with horizontal scroll feature and merged bug fixes.